Non-tuberculous mycobacterial infection (NTM)

 - increasing shortness of breath

-- night sweats
+- night sweats.

-- your symptoms are getting worse despite treatment or
+- your symptoms are getting worse despite treatment, or

 - you have a chest infection that does not go away after several courses of antibiotics.

-NTM infections continue because mucus gets trapped in the lungs.
+Once you have a diagnosis of an NTM infection, you will be closely monitored.
+NTM infections continue because phlegm gets trapped in the lungs.
 Chest physiotherapy and regular exercise can help NTM infections go away without treatment.

 But you will be given antibiotic treatment if: